Websoft9Archive/ansible-template/docs/solution-https.md

 # SSL/HTTPS

+Before setting HTTPS, you have to complete [domain binding](/solution-more.md) and make sure you can visit RabbitMQ by HTTP.

-RabbitMQ deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you configure the HTTPS quickly and conveniently.
+RabbitMQ deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you to configure the HTTPS quickly and conveniently.

-> In addition to the vhost configuration file, HTTPS settings do not need to modify any files in Nginx
+> Except for the vhost configuration file, it requires no modifications to Nginx file for HTTPS settings.

 ## Quick start